huridocs/uwazi-documentation/admin-docs/managing-settings.md

 Step 4: Click the green **Save** button.

-## How to configure your collection's contact and submission forms
+## How to configure your collections contact and submission forms

 ### Mailer configuration

 This allows you to configure your own SMTP or any other mail server.
-Instances hosted by HURIDOCS have the mail system already configured.
+Uwazi instances hosted by HURIDOCS have the mail system already configured.

 - This is a JSON configuration object that should match the options values required by Nodemailer, as explained [here](http://nodemailer.com/smtp/).